-- Environmental education programs implemented within the formal, PreK-12 school setting. - Projects must relate to the State Academic Standards in Environment and Ecology, and/or Science and Technology.
+- Environmental education programs implementing class curriculum (PreK-12 and/or higher education). - Projects must relate to the State Academic Standards in Environment and Ecology, and/or Science and Technology.
 Applicants are encouraged to integrate STEM (Science, Technology, Engineering and Math) concepts. - Projects will: - Occur within the local context (i.e. schoolyard, neighborhood, town, or community); - o Be learner-driven, whereby students define a local issue and potential solution(s); - o Reflect student participation in one or more outdoor field experiences; - Encourage student led Stewardship and/or Civic Action projects; - Introduce students to potential career opportunities involving environmental sciences and related fields; - Provide opportunities for teacher collaboration and professional development, including Act 48 hours, whenever possible; - Promote diverse partnerships such as local municipalities, non-profit organizations, colleges and universities, businesses, etc.; and - Encourage the use of technology by utilizing and integrating social media, mobile applications, web tools and/or other appropriate tools.